motss/generator-lit-element-next/app/templates/_README.md

 - [Node.js][nodejs-url] >= 10.15.1
 - [NPM][npm-url] >= 6.4.1 ([NPM][npm-url] comes with [Node.js][nodejs-url], no separate installation is required.)
 - (Optional for non-[VS Code][vscode-url] users) [Syntax Highlighting for lit-html in VS Code][vscode-lit-html-url]
+- [web-component-tester][web-component-tester-url] >= 6.9.2 (For running tests, it's recommended to install globally on your system due to its insanely huge install size by running `npm i -g web-component-tester`.)

 ## Installation